likhitha-surapaneni/VQA/README.md

-# vsqa
+# Visual Query answering
-CNN and LSTM to do visual question answering
+Given an image and a question, we have developed a system that answers the question according to the image